NixOS/nix/doc/manual/src/expressions/advanced-attributes.md

     then when the builder runs, the environment variable `bigPath` will contain the absolute path to a temporary file containing `a very long
                     string`.
-That is, for any attribute x listed in `passAsFile`, Nix will pass an environment variable `xPath` holding the path of the file containing the value of attribute x.
+That is, for any attribute *x* listed in `passAsFile`, Nix will pass an environment variable `xPath` holding the path of the file containing the value of attribute *x*.
 This is useful when you need to pass large strings to a builder, since most operating systems impose a limit on the size of the environment (typically, a few hundred kilobyte).